podhmo/cssdiff/README.rst

 - x-only.css
 - all.css

-x-only include only about x element, all.css has x and y.
+x-only.css include only about x element, all.css has about x and y.

 .. code-block:: bash